Summoner-Network/summoner-desktop/README.md

 ## Getting Started

-This guide helps you set up and run the app locally, even if you’re new to Node.js or Electron.
+This guide helps you set up and run the app locally, even if you are new to Node.js or Electron.

 ### 1. Prerequisites: Install Node.js + npm

-You’ll need **Node.js (v18 or later)** and **npm** (Node package manager).
+You will need **Node.js (v18 or later)** and **npm** (Node package manager).
 You can check if they're already installed:

 ```bash
 node -v